jnalanko/HKS/README.md

 HKS is a variable-length k-mer index with hierarchical color labeling.
 The input consists of:

 * A set of k-mer sets, one for each color.
+In the manuscript, these are called **categories**.
 * A color hierarchy described as a tree where the colors are the leaves.
 For example, a phylogenetic tree.

 The index is build for a maximum s-mer length s, and allows queries for *any* k-mer length up to s.
 The query takes a sequence, and prints a file in bed-format annotating each input k-mer with the lowest common ancestor of the colors of that k-mer in the hierarchy.